 In concert Nina’s recent performances include an evening of Slavic song with Aldeburgh Music at 22 Mansfield Street, Pergolesi’s Stabat Mater at St Giles in the Fields, Handel’s Israel in Egypt with the Barnes Choir as part of the Barnes Music Festival, Rutter’s Requiem for the Good Friday Instant Concert at Cobham Church in Kent, Handel’s Messiah and Vivaldi’s Magnificat with Eclectic Voices at St Paul’s, Covent Garden, Brahms’ Ein Deutsches Requiem and Dvorak’s Stabat Mater with Kent Chamber Choir, Mozart’s Requiem with The Amadé Players and Brahms Liebeslieder Walzer at Kettle’s Yard.

 During her studies at Cambridge Nina performed as a soloist internationally and around the UK, including appearances on Radio 3 broadcasts, at the York Early Music Festival and Oundle International Festival and on recordings including Shchedrin’s The Sealed Angel for Delphian Records, performing with the Gonville and Caius College Chapel Choir under Geoffrey Webber.
 Her previous teachers have included Jacqueline Bremar, Michael Lloyd and Professor Richard Stokes.
-Nina is extremely grateful for the support of The John Wates Charitable Trust, The Kathleen Trust, The Mario Lanza Education Foundation, The Grace Wyndham Goldie Trust Fund and an anonymous donor together with Aldeburgh Music.
+Nina is extremely grateful for the support of The John Wates Charitable Trust, The Kathleen Trust, The Mario Lanza Education Foundation, The Grace Wyndham Goldie Trust Fund, the Oppenheim-John Downes Memorial Trust and an anonymous donor together with Aldeburgh Music.

 Concert promoters – if you wish to include this biography in a programme, please contact Nina to ensure you receive the most up-to-date version.